ticotheps/webtesting-iv-guided/notes.md

 set the test environment to run on 'node' instead of a browser

-3 Ways to Handle Asynchronous Calls with Testing:
+## Three Ways to Handle Asynchronous Calls with Testing:

-1) Return the promise and give it back to Jest.
+1) RETURN the promise and give it back to Jest.
 Jest will wait until the promise is resolved BEFORE executing all the tests.

+2) Use 'async'.

+3) Use 'done'.